NoosWare/rapp_beginner_tutorials/cpp/getting_started/README.md

 ##Packages required

-Before installing RAPP API you need to install these packages:
+Before installing RAPP API you need to install these dependencies:

 - GCC and G++ 4.9 or higher
 - Boost 1.49 or higher
 - CMake 2.6 or higher
 - Git

-The packages can be installed using a terminal and the following commands:
+The dependencies can be installed using a terminal and the following command:

 ```shell
 sudo apt-get install gcc g++ git cmake libboost-all-dev